mbvissers/mbvissers/README.md

 - 🤓 Check out my technical blog on [Medium](https://mbvissers.medium.com)!
 - 🦀 Currently learning the Rust programming language.
 - 💼 Professionally working with TypeScript and Angular.
+- 📌 Check out some of my pinned repositories to see some of my work!

 ## Reach me
 If you want, you can reach me on [X](https://x.com/0xmbvissers) where I retweet nonsense from the crypto world and show my views about topics ranging from JavaScript to Solidity.